 - use a database to store data associated with programs written in a programming language.

-- create programs utilizing different programming environments.
+- create programs utilizing a variety of programming environments.

 Associate in Science Degree

 The Computer Science Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.

 The Certificate of Achievement may be obtained by completion of the required program with grades of “C” or better.